movestore/movestore.github.io/hello_world_app.md

 into which all your App code is supposed to go.

 Here an example selecting all data points of a given calender year is given.
-Please try it out with the example data set `input.rds`: Let the file `copilot-sdk.R` run which is then calling upon the function rFunction() that is defined in `RFunction.R`.
+Please try it out with the example data set `input2.rds`: Let the file `copilot-sdk.R` run which is then calling upon the function rFunction() that is defined in `RFunction.R`.
 An `output.rds` file is created with all locations of the input data set of the selectet year.
 Note that the year selection is specified in line 20 of `copilot-sdk.R` and can be adapted there.
 In the MoveApps platform this parameter is provided by an interactive input window.